CHT2531/bootstrap/README.md

 * Try and make the page look like the following image
  ![Example page](tbl.png "Example")
 * Style the page simply by using Bootstrap classes i.e. don't write any of your own CSS.
-* To start with focus on the following
+* To start by focussing on the following
   * Padding
   * Margins
   * Borders